“7. Melchizedek Priesthood,” Handbook 2: Administering the Church (2019)

 The elders quorum president has the following responsibilities:

-He serves as a member of the ward council.
+He serves as a ward officer and member of the ward council.
 As a member of this council, he participates in efforts to build faith and strengthen individuals and families (see chapter 4).

 He teaches quorum members their duties, using this handbook as a resource.

 In consultation with the bishop, he submits recommendations for brethren to be called to serve as counselors in the elders quorum presidency.
 He also submits recommendations to the bishop for brethren to be called to serve as secretaries, as teachers, and in other elders quorum callings.
 In making these recommendations, he follows the guidelines in 19.1.1 and 19.1.2.